nileshkhetrapal/YassQueenDB/readme.md

 To search for the nearest neighbor of the query "What is the meaning of life?" in the `my_database.csv`:

 `python YassQueenDB.py search my_database.csv --query "What is the mea`

+YassQueen Graph DB (yqgdb) is a lightweight, flexible, and easy-to-use sentence-based vector database that utilizes TensorFlow Keras embeddings and a custom graph data structure to enable semantic querying, updating, and deleting of entries.
+With yqgdb, you can perform natural language processing tasks such as searching for similar sentences, organizing text data, and more.